 Get all the latest policy and payment news.

 Audiology and speech-language pathology services under Medicare Part B (outpatient) have reimbursement rates established by the MPFS regardless of provider setting, except for outpatient audiology services provided in hospitals.
 ASHA provides information on the MPFS for audiologists and SLPs, including in-depth analysis of relevant policy changes and revisions to the fee schedule, Medicare Part B payment rules, geographic adjustment calculations, and new developments each calendar year.
 The Centers for Medicare & Medicaid Services (CMS) updates the fee schedule annually for implementation on January 1.

-ASHA's analysis of the 2021 MPFS provides an overview of relevant policy changes and calculates national average payment amounts for audiologists and SLPs.
-This version includes updated 2021 payment rates that reflect Congressional action to mitigate the cuts.
+ASHA's analysis of the 2023 MPFS provides an overview of relevant policy changes and calculates national average payment amounts for audiologists and SLPs, including a comparison with 2022 payment rates to help clinicians estimate the impact of the Medicare cuts.

 Medicare pays for hospital-based outpatient audiology services under the OPPS.
 Speech-language pathology services performed in hospital outpatient clinics are billed fee-for-service through the MPFS, with the exception of a few CPT codes not classified as “always” or “sometimes” therapy codes.
 ASHA provides information on the OPPS for audiologists and SLPs, including an analysis of relevant policies, changes to Ambulatory Payment Classifications (APCs), and rates for implementation each calendar year.
 CMS updates the OPPS annually for implementation on January 1.